John Talbot, 1st Earl of Shrewsbury: The English Achilles

 He was appointed in 1445 by Henry VI (as the disputed king of France) as Constable of France.
 Taken hostage at Rouen in 1449 he promised never to wear armour against the French King again.
 He was true to the letter of his word, but continued to command English forces against the French without personally fighting.
 In England, he was widely renowned as the best general King Henry VI had.
 The king relied upon his support at Dartford in 1452, and in 1450 to suppress Cade's Revolt.
 In 1452 he was ordered to Bordeaux as the king's lieutenant of the Duchy of Aquitaine, and landed there on 17 October.
 He repaired castle garrisons facing mounting pressure from France, when some reinforcements arrived with his son John, Viscount Lisle in spring 1453, and he captured Fronsac.

 Death

-Talbot was decisively defeated and killed on 17 July 1453 at the Battle of Castillon near Bordeaux, which effectively ended English rule in Aquitaine, a principal cause of the Hundred Years' War.
-It was reported at the time that when his horse was fatally struck by enemy ordinance, it fell on top of Talbot and pinned him down, enabling a French soldier to finish him off with a battleaxe.
+Talbot was defeated and killed on 17 July 1453 at the Battle of Castillon near Bordeaux, which effectively ended English rule in Aquitaine, a principal cause of the Hundred Years' War.
+It was reported at the time that when his horse was fatally struck by enemy ordnance, it fell on top of Talbot and pinned him down, enabling a French soldier to finish him off with a battleaxe.
 His heart was buried in the doorway of St Alkmund's Church, Whitchurch, Shropshire.

 The victorious French generals raised a monument to Talbot on the field called Notre Dame de Talbot and a French Chronicler paid him handsome tribute: